HarringtonTom/YouTube-Bot/README.md

 # YouTube-Bot
-A bot that downloads from chosen Channels and then will re-upload on your own Channel.
+A bot that downloads from chosen YouTube Channels/Playlists and then will re-upload on your own Channel.